 Rocket Team, Tuesdays, 4:00 – 6:00pm

-The team meets weekly in Kendall Square.
+The team meets weekly at MIT in Kendall Square.
 With guidance from professional rocket scientists and engineers, the teens learn about science and engineering as they design and build their own rockets to enter in the national Team America Rocketry Challenge.
 Girls in grades 8-12 are welcome to apply.

 Sister Circle Workshops *only for Junior Mentors and Challenge Teams participants*